ambekadeshmukh/K8s-Nodejs-Vault-Devsecops-Project/README.md

 ## Prerequisites

-Before starting this project, ensure you have:
+Before starting the project, ensure you have:

 1. **AWS Account** with appropriate permissions to create EKS clusters
 2. **Local development environment** with the following tools installed: